AhmedIhsan123/Yap-And-React/README.md

 ## Authors

-Built by Ahmed Ihsab and Elvin Hrytsyuk as a real-time web demo.
+Built by Ahmed Ihsan and Elvin Hrytsyuk as a real-time web demo.